Mitomycin (Mutamycin, Mitomycin-C)

 Mitomycin is given by intravenous (IV, into a vein) infusion.
 The dosage and schedule is determined by the person's size, type of cancer, and mode of administration.

 This medication is blue in color and may make your urine blue-green in color.
 This is expected and can last one or two days after each dose.
-If you have other urinary symptoms such as frequent or painful urination, call your doctor or nurse.
+If you have other urinary symptoms such as frequent or painful urination, call your care team.

 Possible Side Effects of Mitomycin

 There are a number of things you can do to manage the side effects of mitomycin.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects: